Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

-With Kállay's death in 1903, the situation in Bosnia and Herzegovina was liberalized.
+With Kállay's death in 1903, the situation in Bosnia and Herzegovina was liberalised.
 The national movements in Bosnia and Herzegovina were transformed into political parties.
-Muslims founded the Muslim National Organization (MNO) in 1906, Serbs formed the Serbian National Organization (SNO) in 1907, and Croats formed the Croat National Union (HNZ) in 1908.
-Another significant Croatian party, though less represented than the HNZ, was the Croatian Catholic Association (HKU).
+Muslims founded the Muslim National Organisation (MNO) in 1906, Serbs formed the Serbian National Organisation (SNO) in 1907, and Croats formed the Croat National Union (HNZ) in 1908.
+Another significant Croatian party, though less represented than the HNZ, was the Croat Catholic Association (HKU).

 The MNO considered Bosnia and Herzegovina to be part of the Ottoman Empire until the collapse of Austria-Hungary in 1918.
 They considered Austria-Hungary a European country assigned to control Bosnia and Herzegovina.
 Their main goal was to achieve Muslim religious autonomy and to maintain the agrarian relations that were in force at the time.
 In 1909 they achieved their religious autonomy.